The stylesheets

 Installation

-supermicro CMS is initially installed with six stylesheets (not all active):
+supermicro CMS is initially installed with eight stylesheets (not all active):

 After install